Myth or Fact: All Purebreds come from responsible breeders.

 Myth or Fact: A breeder won't let me visit so they must be a bad breeder or byb.

-Maybe Myth, Maybe Fact: While not being allowed to visit is a red flag it is a common practice among responsible breeders.
+Maybe Myth, Maybe Fact: While not being allowed to visit can be a red flag it is a common practice among responsible breeders.
 Many breeders have families they want to protect from danger and try to keep the risk of viruses and illnesses (both to them and their pets) low by limiting traffic in the homes.
 Sadly, many breeders have been attacked, robbed and even killed by crooks masquerading as interested buyers.
+A responsible breeder will have alternatives to in-person visits such as video calling.
 Be sure to ask for alternative ways to see the breeder and their dogs; texting, calling, video chats, recorded videos posted online, social media (such as a breeder/kennel Facebook page or Instagram account).

 Myth or Fact: Having papers means my dog is healthy.